cloudfy/Microsoft.Extensions.Hosting.Console/README.md

 Extensions for generic host based applications.
 Makes the [generic-host work for console applications](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host).

-# Getting Started
+## Getting Started
 Create a new console application project, add the [NuGet Package](https://www.nuget.org/packages/NetCoreHostingConsole/), and edit the *Program.cs* file.
+It is recommended to use the [background worker pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services?view=aspnetcore-5.0&tabs=visual-studio) as part of the startup, see below.

 Include the following namespaces
 ```